 Also, if the sun is way too heavy for you, be sure to buy a hat from some of the souvenir sellers on-site!!!
 Don’t you wanna rock a Mexican fedora?

-Of all the charming towns around Oaxaca City centre, the one that you really shouldn’t miss is Tlacolula, a very interesting off the beaten path destination located 35KM away from Oaxaca City (if you don’t have a car, you can take a colectivo taxi from the baseball stadium for under 1 USD).
+Of all the charming towns around Oaxaca City center, the one that you really shouldn’t miss is Tlacolula, a very interesting off the beaten path destination located 35KM away from Oaxaca City (if you don’t have a car, you can take a colectivo taxi from the baseball stadium for under 1 USD).

 The main attraction of Tlacolula is the archeological ruins of Yagul, a rarely visited site that, despite being smaller than Monte Alban, offers a more intimate experience thanks to its isolated nature.
 Plus, you can enter some of the ancient tombs and hike towards some epic cave paintings.

 When it comes to Tlacolula proper, it is a fine example of what Oaxaca felt like a couple of decades ago before the tourism boom arrived.
 From eating in a local comedor at the market to tasting the many flavors of ice cream (mezcal ice cream for the win!!!), our stay at Tlacolula was wonderful.

 The icing on top of the cake?
 Visiting the beautifully decorated Church of El Señor de Tlacolula and playing a centuries-old organ!!!